Human Rights Committee’s 124th session

 NGO informal briefings for each State under review at this session will be organised by the CCPR-Centre in agreement with the Human Rights Committee's Secretariat.
 The NGO informal briefings follow the format of Q&A: Committee members will ask questions to participating NGOs.

-The NGO informal briefings will take place at Palais Wilson at Room RS-181 at 14h00.
-The schedule will be available soon.
+The NGO informal briefings will take place at Palais Wilson at Room RS-181 at 14h00 according to the following schedule:

 Guidelines for NGO participation at the Committee's reporting process